 - 3 tablespoons coconut aminos or low-sodium soy sauce

 - 1/2 teaspoon sea salt or to taste

 - 1 large broccoli crown chopped into florets

 - ½ large leek chopped

-- 1 bunch of asparagus chopped (minus the hard ends)
+- 1 bunch of asparagus trimmed and chopped

 - 1 cup shelled edamame I used frozen